 Tap the Linked attributes button to select the attributes from the FXL file.
+Only string, number, and integer attributes in the feature library file are listed.
 See To link weld and joint details to pipeline points, page 18.

 Check against pipeline manifest